Atelier 11 Restoration Protect

 Restoration and renovation works

 Set to begin in 2023, the renovation will result in a multi-functional contemporary space that will preserve the essence of the quintessential artist studio of Montparnasse.
 A three-level space will include a communal work and gathering space, a multimedia art presentation space, a research library, and a living accommodation with fully equipped kitchen.
-To commemorate the legacy of the Atelier as a place for intercultural artistic exchange, the interior finishes will be referencing the origins of its past artist residents and their influences: Italy, Japan, Russia, and, of course, France.
+To commemorate the legacy of the Atelier as a place for intercultural artistic exchange, the interior finishes will be referencing the origins of the atelier as a studio for sculpture production as well as its past artist residents and their influences: Italy, Japan, Eastern Europe, and, of course, France.

 Recognition and Support